juanius67/eng270-dessert-glycemia/README.md

 * `run.py` loads `src/bindings.py`, which in turn:

-  * Detects whether the shared library for `model.c` exists under `build/`,
+  * Detects whether the shared (dynamic) library (built by the pipeline) for `model.c` exists under `build/`,
   * Invokes the system C compiler with the appropriate flags if not,
-  * Records the compiler command and file hash in `build/build.json`.
+  * Records the compiler command and file hash in `build/build.json` (this is done for documentation and error analysis reasons).

-This keeps the build process **transparent and reproducible** while staying within a single CLI entry point.
+This bulding process' structure keeps the build process **transparent and reproducible** while staying within a single CLI entry point.

 ### Execute